Trustflow-Network-Labs/remote.network/docs/peer-exchange-protocol.md

 # Peer Exchange Protocol (PEX)

+> **⚠️ DEPRECATED**: This protocol has been replaced by the DHT-based metadata architecture (see [dht-metadata-architecture.md](./dht-metadata-architecture.md)).
+>
+> **Removed in**: Phase 5 (January 2025)
+>
+> **Replacement**: Identity exchange during QUIC handshake (Phase 3) + On-demand DHT metadata queries (Phase 4)
+>
+> This document is kept for historical reference only.

+---

 ## Overview

-The Peer Exchange Protocol is an application-level protocol that enables nodes to share their known peer lists during metadata exchanges.
-This solves the fundamental DHT limitation where multiple NAT peers behind the same public IP cannot all be discovered via DHT alone.
+The Peer Exchange Protocol was an application-level protocol that enabled nodes to share their known peer lists during metadata exchanges.
+This solved the fundamental DHT limitation where multiple NAT peers behind the same public IP cannot all be discovered via DHT alone.

 ## Problem Statement